 When humans convince themselves to remain dependent on avoiding legitimate struggles, such as facing real emotions and otherwise confronting survival head on, then physical, mental, and relational sickness is ensured.
 We get sick when we do not fully develop and maintain ourselves as we were meant to be (closely connected with nature).
 Not only this, but humans will irrationally overindulge and take from the planet more than the planet can handle – anything to avoid facing the truth, even to the point of complete planetary destruction.

 When humans do not take full responsibility (pay the true price for their existence) for extended periods of time, they act in ways that are both personally and collectively self-destructive.
 For instance, we lash out at others thus harming our relationships; we lash out at ourselves and thus harm ourselves; we cover up our pain with drugs and activities that act like drugs (religion?); we buy things that we don’t need; we endlessly entertain ourselves; we build business empires and bank accounts to inflate our egos – just to name a few.

-The more we engage in these truth avoidance behaviors that only ever offer us temporary relief, the more completely neglectful to our health we become.
-We destroy ourselves and most assuredly the planet we live on, all because we have been led to believe that we can continue existing without remaining closely and respectfully connected with nature (both inner and outer).
-This is a lie and rooted in capitalism (anything to make a buck).
-Unfortunately, it seems we can’t do anything about the larger patterns of humanity, but with resolve and determination we can take full responsibility for our inner selves and relieve ourselves of disorder and insanity.
+The more we engage in these truth-avoidance behaviors that only ever offer us temporary relief, the more completely neglectful to our health we become.
+We destroy ourselves and most assuredly the planet we live on, all because we have been led to believe that we can continue existing without remaining closely and respectfully connected with nature (with our inner nature and our environment).
+We do this because we unquestioningly agree with the capitalistic paradigm that suggests “anything to make a buck.”
+Unfortunately, it seems we can’t do anything about the larger patterns of humanity involving the wholesale destruction of the Earth, but with resolve and determination we can take full responsibility for our inner nature and at least relieve ourselves of unnecessary disorder and insanity.